Bacon Deviled Eggs

 Before you start boiling eggs, here’s a quick look at what each ingredient does in these Bacon Deviled Eggs:

-• Eggs – use large eggs but if you want, you can use extra large eggs just increase the cooking time slightly.
+• Eggs – use large eggs but if you want, you can use extra large eggs just increase the cooking time by a minute or two.

-• Mayonnaise – Adds richness and that classic deviled egg creaminess.
-Use a mayo you really like the taste of and you can use olive oil or avocado oil ones.
+• Mayonnaise – Use a mayo you really like the taste of and you can use olive oil or avocado oil ones.

-• Dijon mustard – Grey Poupon mustard gives a little tang and depth without overpowering the eggs.
+• Dijon mustard – Grey Poupon mustard gives a little tang and depth.
 I don’t recommend using yellow mustard!

 • Pickle juice – this will add a perfect pop of acidity and salty brine to balance out the creamy deviled egg filling.
 Substitute caper pickling juice or a splash of apple cider vinegar if needed.